humio/humio-aws-lambdas/README.md

-# aws-lambdas
+# humio-aws-lambdas

-This repository is a _beta_ release of a growing set of AWS lambda functions that facilitate data ingest from various AWS services into Humio.
+This repository is a _beta_ initial release of a growing set of AWS lambda functions that facilitate data ingest from various AWS services into Humio.

-For CloudWatch integration, please refer to the [cloudwatch2humio](https://github.com/humio/cloudwatch2humio) project.
+For CloudWatch logs & metrics integration, please refer to the [cloudwatch2humio](https://github.com/humio/cloudwatch2humio) project.

 ## Vision

-The goal of the `aws-lambdas` Humio project is to create a simple, and easy to manage and use lambda to ingest select AWS data into Humio.
+The goal of the `humio-aws-lambdas` Humio project is to create a simple, easy to manage and use lambda to ingest select AWS data into Humio.

 ## Current Supported Integrations